What do I do if my Doordash 1099 is wrong, especially when it reports too much income?

 If you get a similar response to what UDM received, you have documentation.
 One, you documented your attempt to get information.
 Two, you document issues with receiving the information you requested.

-You need to go through your bank records and add up all money received from Doordash.
+Go through your bank records and add up all money received from Doordash.

 It's really the only way you can get an accurate picture of what you received.